robertjspencer/robertjspencer.github.io/_posts/2022-07-01-COVID19-NYT-Part2.md

 4. Does a state's racial diversity correlate with its deaths:population ratio?
 5. Overall what are my thoughts?

+In order to answer the questions above I've collected data necessary to answering these questions in

 ### Question 1 answer - Does a state's population density correlate with its deaths:population ratio?

 EXPORT state and deaths_population_ratio into an excel sheet.
 Using excel calculate r value for all of these.